Doratodon: Description

-The teeth of Doratodon are ziphodont, which means they are compressed along their sides and lined by a serrated ridge created by a series of small denticles, clearly differentiating their teeth from the smooth, conical teeth of modern crocodilians.
+The teeth of Doratodon are mostly ziphodont (with the exception of at least the second lower jaw tooth), which means they are compressed along their sides and lined by a serrated ridge created by a series of small denticles, clearly differentiating their teeth from the smooth, conical teeth of modern crocodilians.
 The shape of the individual teeth, although consistently ziphodont, can be separated into 4 morphotypes with subtle differences.
 The first type is relatively weakly compressed, almost conical and slender with a noticeable curve of the crown.
 The second morphotype, to which one of the largest teeth belongs to, is overall similar in shape to the first morphotype.
 It is however more strongly compressed, not as slender (twice as long as wide at the base) and with a less developed curvature.
 There are fossils assigned to these two morphotypes that show varying degrees of serrations, with some having reduced denticles towards the tip or along the front-edge of the tooth.
 This however may not be an inherent trait and could instead represent the teeth being worn down, as some instances still show the faint remains of the serration.
 The third tooth type takes on the form of an isosceles triangle, curving barely and being even more compressed than the second morphotype.
 Some of these teeth are three times longer at their base than they are wide.
 The fourth and final morphotype is the most extreme in this regard, showing the greatest compression but also being the lowest of the toothrow.
 Based on the overall form of these teeth and the shape of the tooth sockets, it is thought that they transition into one another along the toothrow, with the more conical teeth at the front and the most compressed teeth being placed at the back of the jaw.

 While the absence of postcranial remains makes it difficult to estimate the size of Doratodon, it is thought to have been a rather small animal.
 Between the two species, D. ibericus appears to have been larger, with the dentary bone being estimated to have reached a length of up to 105 mm if complete.
 This is notably larger than the dentary of D. carcharidens, which measures only 72 mm.
 Overall, the Spanish species also appears to have been proportionally more robust.